22csnyder/22csnyder.github.io/_projects/2024-conformal-cpt.md

 description: |
   This project explores combining the flexibility of Large Language Models (LLMs) with the statistical rigor of Conformal Prediction, which is used to create a statistical model of the per-sample uncertainty in the LLM's prediction.

-collections: projects, llms, posters, talks
+collections: projects, llms, posters, talks, awards
 categories: Conformal Prediction, Large Language Models
 disciplines: Pathology, AI, Medical Coding